 Download PDF Version

-In addition, the government of Algeria adopted a new Law on Information on January 12, 2012.
-Two NGOs, Le Coffectif des Familles de Disparus en Algerie (CDFA) and SOS Disparus, reported that the new Law on Information prohibits non-registered groups like CDFA and SOS from disseminating and publishing information, hindering those groups' ability to operate.1 The law requires all publications to have prior approval by a media regulatory authority.
-It also restricts expression and access to information in several major areas, such as national identity, sovereignty, the economy, and national security.
-According to the Committee to Protect Journalists, at least thirty-two provisions can be used to repress free expression, and many are broadly written and could serve as a pretext for unwarranted censorship.
+In addition, in January 2012, Algeria’s government adopted a new Law on Information, which places substantial restrictions on associations’ ability to publish and disseminate information.
+The law requires all publications to have prior approval from a media regulatory authority.
+It also restricts expression and access to information that relates to certain subject areas, such as national identity, sovereignty, the economy, and national security.
+According to the Committee to Protect Journalists, at least 32 provisions of the information law can be used to repress free expression; many are broadly written and could serve as a pretext for unwarranted censorship.
 Violations under this law can result in fines of up to 500,000 dinars (about $6,700 US).

 |Barriers to Entry||Mandatory registration, restrictions on founders, and excessive government discretion.|

 |Barriers to Activities||No "organic or structural relations" with political parties.
 The law provides a limited number of areas in which associations can engage, including "professional, social, scientific, religious, educational, cultural, sports, environmental, charitable and humanitarian domains."
 The government can suspend an association if it believes the association’s activities interfere with the “internal affairs" or threaten the “national sovereignty” of the country.|

 |Barriers to Speech and/or Advocacy||Associations must obtain prior approval from the government before receiving funds from foreign donors, and are required to have a pre-existing “cooperation agreement.”|